zoniiscoding/clara-ai-assignment/README.md

 Current limitations include:

 - rule-based extraction may miss uncommon phrasing
-- service detection uses keyword matching
+- service detection relies on keyword matching
-- routing rules require transcript mentions
+- routing rules require explicit transcript mentions

 These trade-offs were chosen to maintain the **zero-cost constraint**.